marccgk/website/content/blog/tips_on_writing_code_for_data_oriented_design.md

 is a simpler language than C++, so I can focus on the basic building blocks.

-Specially for beginners, I think it's worth understanding the basic constructs, before jumping head first into language features that might derail your goals because of unforseen trade-offs.
+Specially for beginners, I think it's worth understanding the basic constructs, before jumping head first into language features that might derail your goals because of unforeseen trade-offs.

 ## Closing

-What I wrote in this post are guidelines for some modelling approaches that will generate code somewhat following a Data-Oriented Design.
+What I wrote in this post are guidelines for some modeling approaches that will generate code somewhat following a Data-Oriented Design.
 There is nothing new or revolutionary in this post, but I wanted to gather some thoughts and advice I've followed myself in a single place, for future reference.
 Take this as my drop in the ocean to try and make the path to better software easier for anyone who wants to try.